umd-lhcb/ut-hw-doc/docs/burnin/lvr_operations/lvr_operations.md

 Each batch should be burned-in for 48 hrs, with switching loads and thermal cycles.
 The current profile is:

-- switching between high (normal) current for 50s and low current for 10s
+- switching between high current (2A) for 60s and low current (0.5A) for 10s

     !!! info
         So that voltage regulator chips are frequently exercised by changing